Learning heterogenous reaction rates from stochastic simulations: Introduction

 How to deduce chemical rate constants from observations?
-On the macroscopic scale, where concentrations of chemical compounds are deterministic quantities, this question was answered by Arrhenius who famously connected the reaction rate constants to slopes and intersection points of the concentration related curves\cite{higham2008}.
-Microscopic systems, as for instance, living cells\cite{gardner2000,kryven2015}, micropores\cite{branciamore2009}, or those used for \emph{in silico} computer experiments\cite{matsumoto2002,farah2012,omar2017,kryven2016,torres2018}, typically have a small reaction volume, and therefore, the reaction rates feature stochastic fluctuations that are not accounted for in the Arrhenius theory.
-The stochasticity means that the reaction rates are lacking a predictable order and due to the thermal noise and chaotic collision dynamics can only be described with probabilities.
-A few more assumptions that provide the foundations for the Arrhenius theory of reaction rates may lead to artefacts even in the macroscopic systems: a well-mixed environment, Boltzmann's stosszahlansatz, absence of memory, and non-cooperation of particles.
-If such artefacts occur\cite{Ahmad2017,scolari2018,Simone2018}, the reaction rate constants are said to be time-dependent.
-For example, irreversible polymerisation leads to progressively growing molecules and therefore each reaction firing changes the conditions of the system and consequently the rates of the reactions occurring therein\cite{decker1996,rooney2018,kryven2016}.
-Molecular networks pose an especially severe case: their physical properties evolve considerably in the course of the assembly process and the latter can undergo various types of phase transitions\cite{kryven2016,torres2018,omar2017}.
-As an illustration of how drastic such changes can be, Fig.~\ref{fig:boxes} depicts the formation of a densifying molecular network that transits from a liquid-like to solid-like state.
-It is not surprising that such evolution of physical properties has a strong and complex impact on the reaction rates.
-Molecular dynamics (MD) simulations\cite{farah2012} are parameter free and do not require reaction rate constants as input.
-On the contrary, they produce streams of large series of data that implicitly contain information about these rates.
-Provided the reaction rates are extracted from an MD system the rates can then be used as input for macroscopic kinetic models\cite{higham2008}, which constitutes the multi-scale paradigm.
-While the foundation of reaction rates is frequently discussed in the literature\cite{buff1960,weiss1986,hanggi1990,bolhuis2018}, this letter takes a phenomenological lens and devises the methodology for inferring reaction rate parameters from noisy microscopic observations as given by, for example, molecular dynamics simulations.
+On the macroscopic scale, where concentrations of chemical compounds are deterministic quantities, this question was answered by Arrhenius who linked the reaction rate constants with slopes and intersection points of the concentration related profiles.
+Microscopic systems, as for instance, living cells \cite{gardner2000,kryven2015}, micropores \cite{branciamore2009}, or those used for \emph{in silico} computer experiments \cite{matsumoto2002,farah2012,omar2017,torres2018,torres2021}, typically have a small reaction volume, and therefore, the corresponding reaction rates may feature stochastic fluctuations that are not accounted for in the Arrhenius theory.
+Other assumptions of the Arrhenius theory, as the well-mixed environment, Boltzmann's stosszahlansatz, absence of memory, and non-cooperation of particles may lead to artefacts even in the case of macroscopic systems.
+If such artefacts occur \cite{Ahmad2017,scolari2018,Simone2018}, the reaction rate constants appear time-dependent.
+For example, irreversible polymerisation leads to progressively growing molecules and therefore each reaction firing changes the conditions of the system, and consequently, the reaction rates \cite{decker1996,rooney2018}.
+Molecular networks pose an especially severe case: their physical properties evolve considerably in the course of the assembly process and the latter may undergo various types of phase transitions \cite{torres2018,omar2017,torres2021}.
+As an illustration of how strong such changes can be, Figure~\ref{fig:boxes} depicts formation of a percolating molecular network that significantly limits the mobility of all species.